 In this study, GPWD reported facing similar predicaments to those without.
 Costs and affordability and inaccessible modes of public transport came out as principal barriers.
 There were slight nuances in experiences such as discriminatory practices, and accessibility adjustments - especially as the impact of COVID-19 prevails.
-Indeed, in the data validation workshops, GPWD repeatedly stated that one of the reasons they found it tough to use public transport was due to the "rude attitude" of drivers towards them.
+Indeed, in the data validation workshops, GPWD repeatedly stated that one of the reasons they found it tough to use public transport knowledge about SRH behaviours are all contributing barriers to accessing SRH services.
+There were a few instances where young mothers mentioned feeling ostracised by their peers in the community as they had a child and thus, many people made assumptions about their character.
+However, young mothers in the study are less hampered by social norms as it is deemed more acceptable for them to use SRH services, namely family planning clinics, relative to other sub groups.

+was due to the "rude attitude" of drivers towards them.
 GPWD in the study stated that the pandemic worsened their predicament; a resonating experience across the world where resource scarcity, school closures and the lack of social interactions impacted peoples lives greatly.
 But GPWD were challenged further by a lack of means of transportation, which forced them to travel long distances in cases of travel for basic needs fulfilment.
 Alongside the lockdowns limiting travel, the cost of using services increased, where buses or taxis would charge more for fewer passengers using the services: a principal barrier for those who cannot work due to their disability.

-The challenge is a ride, during corona drivers went on strike, they didn't take anyone, and there was a challenge with food at home.
+Characteristic State The challenge is a ride, during corona drivers went on strike, they didn't take anyone, and there was a challenge with food at home.